Ajatt-Tools/rikaitan/README.md

-Rikaitan turns your web browser into a tool for building Japanese language literacy by helping you to decipher texts which would be otherwise too difficult tackle.
+Rikaitan turns your web browser into a tool for building Japanese language literacy by helping you to decipher texts which would be otherwise too difficult to tackle.
 This extension is similar to
 [10ten Japanese Reader](https://addons.mozilla.org/en-US/firefox/addon/10ten-ja-reader/) for Firefox and
 [Rikaikun](https://chromewebstore.google.com/detail/rikaikun/jipdnfibhldikgcjhfnomkfpcebammhp) for Chrome, but it